How to get speed reader book in Persona 5 Royal from the library

 When do you get the speed reading book from the library in Persona 5 Royal?

-You should be able to get the speed reader book from the library on June 1st in Persona 5 Royal.
+You get the speed reader book from the library on July 1st in Persona 5 Royal.

-The Persona 5 Royal library will first become available to you on April 18th, but it's not until June when speed reading will become available as a skill to pick-up.
+The Persona 5 Royal library first becomes available to you on April 18th, but it's not until July when speed reading becomes available as a skill to pick-up.

 As for what the skill does, it allows you to read two chapters of a book during one session as opposed to just one chapter.